jfrog/frogbot/README.md

 ## Pull Request Comments
 ### 👍 No issues
 If no new vulnerabilities were found, Frogbot will automatically add the following comment to the pull request:

 [![](https://raw.githubusercontent.com/jfrog/frogbot/master/resources/noVulnerabilityBanner.png)](#-no-issues)

 ### 👎 Issues were found
-If vulnerabilities were found, Frogbot will add them in a comment on the pull request.
+If new vulnerabilities were found, Frogbot will add them in a comment on the pull request.
 For example:

 [![](https://raw.githubusercontent.com/jfrog/frogbot/master/resources/vulnerabilitiesBanner.png)](#-issues-were-found)

 |                                            SEVERITY                                             | IMPACTED PACKAGE                         | VERSION | FIXED VERSIONS | COMPONENT                                | COMPONENT VERSION | CVE            |